Doctor insights on:

 Variable...: This depends on a number of things.
 First, the fracture should be healed so that you can bear weight through the injured extremity without pain.
 The second thing is high heels place greater demands upon the foot and leg musculature.
 You may feel increased pain in your thigh muscles with high heels.
 It may take an extended period to recondition your muscles to wear fashionable footwear. ...Read more

 My dr wants to take rod and screw out of broken femur broken at the trochanter!
 It's been 8 month in.
 Is this too early?
 Have any dr done it this soon

 How long should I wait to have a proximal locking screw out of my broken femur?
-I broke hip 1st of jan got rod down leg also.
-Screw in hip hurts
+I broke hip 1st of jan got rod down leg as well.screw in hip hurts

-This is dependent on: Several factors related to the fracture type, it's overall reduction and healing progress.
+This is dependent on: Several factors related to the fracture type, its overall reduction and healing progress.
 Only your surgeon will be able to answer this type of question primarily guided by radiographs during your healing process. ...Read more

 - Talk to a doctor online

-- How long will it take to heal after a broken femur?
+- How long will a broken patella take to fully heal?

-- How long could this broken femur take to recover?
+- How long will a broken elbow take to heal?

-- How long does it take for broken leg to heal?
+- How long does a broken jaw take to heal?

-- How long does it take a broken ankle to heal?
+- How long does it take for a broken ankle to heal?

-- How long will it take for a broken hip to heal?
+- How long will it take to heal a broken leg?

-- How long it takes for a broken hand to heal for sports?
+- How long does a broken fibula take to heal?

-- How long will a broken bone take to heal?
+- How long will a broken finger take to heal?

-- How long it takes for a broken elbow to heal?
+- How long will it take for a broken thumb to heal?

-- How long will it take for your femur to heal if its been broken?
+- How long will it take for a broken wrist to heal?